cassidyfoust/skilltest/README.md

 4. If you had more time, what would you have implemented?

 There is always more design work to be done, so some more CSS tweaks would definitely have been in order.
 I also was unable to figure out server setup with vanilla javascript within the timebox, but server setup is something I wanted to explore further in order to get all of the heavy lifting off of the clientside.
 (It doesn't seem necessary, but it's something I would like to know how to do for the future.)
+The infinite scroll is also not a true infinite scroll, just a MacGuyvered one that loads a large number of objects at once.